Human rights in Kyrgyzstan: LGBT rights

 Both male and female same-sex sexual activity are legal in Kyrgyzstan, but same-sex marriage is not recognised and even explicitly banned in the constitution since 2016.
 Lesbian, gay, bisexual, and transgender (LGBT) people continue to face ill-treatment, extortion, and discrimination by state and non-state actors.

 Domestic violence against LGBT minors is a major issue and victims have limited access to government support.
 LGBT people are often unable to seek protection because of violence and other abuses by law enforcement agencies.
 Ill-treatment against LGBT people by law enforcement authorities is a systemic phenomenon in Kyrgyzstan according to Kyrgyz Indigo, a local LGBT advocacy group.

 Various nationalist groups threatened LGBT interest groups during demonstrations in 2019, several parliament members responded by expressing their aversion to same sex couples, where one member said LGBT people should be “not just cursed, but beaten.”

 Transgender people are allowed to change legal gender in Kyrgyzstan, but require undergoing sex reassignment surgery.
 The first such surgery was performed in Bishkek in January 2014.

-Recent developments
+Religious freedom

+In 2023, the country scored 2 out of 4 for religious freedom.